berkowski/software-testing-07-28-2015/presentation.md

       """
   </code></pre>

+- Great for examples!
+- But they're pretty limited.
+  - Very strict relationship between input and output

+### Unit testing in Python (`unittest`)
-- unittests:  For when your unit tests are more complicated, or you want to generate large numbers of tests
+- `unittest`:  For when your unit tests are more complicated
+  - Or you want to generate large numbers of tests
+- "fixtures" allow setting up/tearing down whole test environments
+  - Before a series of tests.
+  - Before each *individual* test.
+- Full python code (subclass the `unittest.TestCase` object)
+  - Aim to keep your tests organized and simple.

-### Dealing with external code.
+### Dealing with external code. (mock)
-- *mock* is built into the *unittest* package in python 3.4
+- `mock` is built into the `unittest` package in python 3.x
   - Backport is available for 2.7.x through pypi
 - Stub external software modules OR hardware interaction.
 - Tests are based on *assumed* functionality of what's stubbed.